How to Survive Halloween Candy for Your Family

-As your Littleton Prosthodontist, we would like to offer some timely advice about the types of candy children should be allowed to eat after a night of trick-or-treat pleasure this Halloween.
-By the way, if you’re an adult who enjoys indulging your sweet tooth, you will also benefit from this advice about the safest candy for your teeth.
+As your Centennial Prosthodontist, we would like to offer some timely advice about the types of Halloween candy children should be allowed to eat after a night of trick-or-treat pleasure this Halloween.
+By the way, if you're an adult who enjoys indulging your sweet tooth, you will also benefit from this advice about the safest candy for your teeth.

 - Hard Candy – Because hard candy takes longer to eat, the sugar it contains stays in your mouth longer, creating more opportunity for the sugar it contains to coat your teeth, potentially damaging the enamel on your teeth.

 - Chewy Candy – Like hard candy, remains in your mouth longer, which can lead to increased chances of tooth decay.